This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 During your surgery:

 Medical tools will be used to hold your mouth open during the surgery.
 Your surgeon will use a laser to remove tissues that are blocking your throat.
-He may remove part or all of your uvula.
-He may remove your soft palate and tissues in your throat.
+He or she may remove part or all of your uvula.
+He or she may remove your soft palate and tissues in your throat.
 Your tonsils and adenoids may also be removed.
 Your surgeon will watch for problems, such as bleeding.
-He may need to use stitches that absorb to stop the bleeding.
+He or she may need to use stitches that absorb to stop the bleeding.

 After your surgery: